FutureHndrxxx/futurehndrxxx.github.io/index.md

-## Lean into the future of shitcoins!
+## Lean into the future of memecoins!

 Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Ethereum, Polygon, Harmony, Avalanche, Fantom, and BSC.
 Let blockchains not be barriers.
 Instead let's all raise a glass of Dirty Sprite to a purple tomorrow.